 And we have put together a guide to help you plan your visit here.

-Read our guide to museums in Washington DC and how to get tickets to the Smithsonians.
+For more information, read our guide to museums in Washington DC, and about how to get tickets to the Smithsonian.

 Tourist attraction passes bundle together many popular attractions and tours into one discounted price and can save you over 50%.